What is resettlement?

 You can acquire vocational skills, learn languages and keep yourself busy in creative activities to make yourself more empowered.
 These skills would be helpful for your future life if you are identified for resettlement or you pursue other solution options.

-If I am qualified for resentment can I choose which country I am submitted to?
+If UNHCR considers me for resettlement interview, can I choose which country I am submitted to?

 No. UNHCR considers all relevant factors before deciding on the resettlement country to which you will be submitted, including your family situation, family links in third countries, and the resettlement quotas available in the resettlement countries.